 Any moisture in the wood will mix with the epoxy and turn the finish cloudy instead of clear.
 If the wood was dry, the cloudy finish could’ve also been caused by high humidity.
 Excess moisture in the air can react with the mixed epoxy and turn it cloudy.
-Be sure the temperature in your work area is between 59 and 70°F (15 and 21°C) and the relative humidity is under 60%.
+Be sure the relative humidity is under 60% and temperature in your work area is between 64 and 70°F (18-21°C).
+Optimal temperature range is 68-70°F (20-21°C).
 Use a de-humidifier if needed.

 Be careful not to mix it up aggressively, it’ll add air to the mixture, which can make the finish cloudy.
 Be sure to mix slowly, scraping the sides and bottom of the cup.

 Make sure your surface is level before you mix and pour.
 The epoxy will self-level on its own but will only be as level as the surface.

 Keep your work area as dust-free as possible.
 Dust can also cause small pits or dimples, so try to make your work area as dust-free as possible.
 Make sure your mixing tools are clean and dry before adding resin and hardener.
 You can reuse mixing cups as long as they are clean.